Get Started

 Tracking Down Unlinked Mentions

-Unlinked mentions—when someone names your brand, product, or team member without adding a hyperlink—represent low-effort link opportunities.
-The mention already exists; you just need to request the link.
+Unlinked mentions, when someone names your brand, product, or team member without adding a hyperlink, represent low-effort link opportunities.
+The mention already exists.
+You just need to request the link.

 For ongoing monitoring, set up Google Alerts for your brand name, flagship products, and executive names.
 Configure alerts to deliver daily or weekly digests, then manually check each result for missing links.
-Google Alerts catches new mentions but misses depth—supplement with tools like Mention, Brand24, or Ahrefs’ Content Explorer, which offer better filtering and historical search.
+Google Alerts catches new mentions but misses depth, supplement with tools like Mention, Brand24, or Ahrefs’ Content Explorer, which offer better filtering and historical search.

 Track competitor mentions too.
 If an article covers alternatives in your space and links to rivals but not you, that’s a natural inclusion opportunity.
 Export results weekly, deduplicate against your backlink profile using Ahrefs or Semrush, then prioritize high-authority domains for outreach.